 Below: A new dining set is lit by a large wall-mounted drum shade.
 The vintage armoire was found in a thrift shop and painted black.

 Below: A set of mismatched doorways on the south wall was reworked with a unifying wood frame and tomato red sconces.
 The fridge tucks into a recess where the old entry closet had been, and the old kitchen is now a laundry room.
 Boldly patterned wallpaper is a bright accent both in the laundry and at the back of the glass kitchen cabinets.

-Below: Embroidered drapes hang from a ceiling track in the atrium; a rustic bench and hooks replace the coat closet at the entry.
+Below: The black David Trubridge light fixture is reflected in the chunky black mirror; a rustic bench and hooks replace the coat closet at the entry.